Appearance

 |---|---|---|

-| 10004 | Requote | TRANSIENT |
+| 10004 | Requote | Temporary glitch |

-| 10006 | Request rejected | PERMANENT |
+| 10006 | Request rejected | Permanent rejection |

-| 10010 | Request confirmed | SUCCESS |
+| 10010 | Request confirmed | Success |

-| 10013 | Invalid request | PERMANENT |
+| 10013 | Invalid request | Permanent rejection |

-| 10014 | Invalid volume | PERMANENT |
+| 10014 | Invalid volume | Permanent rejection |

-| 10016 | Invalid stops | PERMANENT |
+| 10016 | Invalid stops | Invalid stops |

-| 10018 | Market closed | MARKET_CLOSED |
+| 10018 | Market closed | Market closed |

-| 10019 | Insufficient funds | PERMANENT |
+| 10019 | Insufficient funds | Insufficient funds |

-| 10024 | Too many requests | RATE_LIMITED |
+| 10024 | Too many requests | Rate limited |

-| 10030 | Order already filled | PERMANENT |
+| 10030 | Order already filled | Permanent rejection |

-| -2 | Position not found | PERMANENT |
+| -2 | Position not found | Position or order not found |

-| 4753 | Position not found (variant) | PERMANENT |
+| 4753 | Position not found (variant) | Position or order not found |

 Volume Caps